antadde/covsel/README.md

 ## Package functionality

-*covsel* includes a selection of three functions used to streamline covariate selection.
+*covsel* includes a set of three functions used to streamline covariate selection.
 These functions are:

 | Function name         | Function description                                                                                                         |